OPAE/intel-fpga-bbb/README.md

 These building blocks are implemented in SystemVerilog RTL and C or C++.

+# Versions #

+Interfaces and scripts in the BBB repository track changes in the [OPAE SDK](https://github.com/OPAE/opae-sdk).
+Master here may require OPAE SDK's master as well.
+There are release branches here in the BBB repository corresponding to OPAE SDK releases.

 # [Samples and Tutorial](https://github.com/OPAE/intel-fpga-bbb/wiki/Tutorial) #

 A tutorial on CCI-P and Basic Building Blocks (BBB) is in the top-level samples directory.